cloud-gov/cg-site/_docs/orgs-spaces/sso.md

 #### Secure Hash Algorithm

-In order to properly ensure all data is encrypted and decrypted in the same format, the relying party trust needs to use the same algorithm cloud.gov uses.
+In order to properly ensure all data is encrypted and decrypted in the same format, the relying party trust needs to use the same algorithm Cloud.gov uses.

 1. Double-click the new relying party trust.
 1. In the Advanced tab, select SHA1 for the Secure hash algorithm.